hstst2006/hstst2006.github.io/_posts/2025-05-28-Hello-world.md

 tags: ["hello, world!", blog, general]
 ---

 Every self respecting blog needs a clichéd first post.
 This is that post.
-Because it is programming related it *has to be* "Hello, world!", there were no other options.
-Any program og programming project needs a "Hello world" part somehow.
-It shows that everything works as it should before you start doing serious work.
+Because the blog is likely going to be programming related it "Hello, world!" is the only proper choice.
+"Hello, world!" shows that everything works as intended before you start doing serious work.

-Because this is the first blog post, and also a sort of test page, I can use this opportunity to see how the markdown formatting looks on the github pages page for my own future reference.
-This way I can see how the formatting looks, but also not have to depend on the "Welcome to Jekyll" blogpost that was graciously supplied with this project template.
+Since this is the first blog post and a test page, I can use this opportunity to see how the markdown formatting looks on the github pages page for my own future reference.
+This way I can see how the formatting looks without depending on the "Welcome to Jekyll" blogpost that was graciously supplied with this project template.

 Among the included examples were the `file name formatting` of the blogposts in the `_posts` folder: `Year-Month-Date-title.md`